About Philip K. Dick: An interview

 Tessa: I'm glad to see that Phil is finally getting some of the attention that he deserved.
 Too bad he didn't get it during his lifetime.

 John Cullen: Blade Runner, and the book (Do Robots Dream of Android Sheep?) it is based on, and the whole legacy of PKD, are a benchmark against which the best SF will be measured for a long time.
-Thanks again for your helpfulness…it is much appreciated!!...
+Thanks again for your helpfulness it is much appreciated!!...

 Tessa: Thanx for getting back to me.
 I'm glad to see even Hollywood taking Phil seriously, for a change.
 Bladerunner had Phil's sense of the dark side, but it lacked depth and spirituality.
 Total Recall had his sense of humor, but it lacked the serious philosophical issues that Phil explored in his writing.
 Screamers didn't even try.
-I had high hopes for Impostor, but it limped along...Chris took me to see Minority Report…it was the second time that Chris saw it…and we were favorably impressed.
+I had high hopes for Impostor, but it limped along...Chris took me to see Minority Report it was the second time that Chris saw it and we were favorably impressed.
 The first time that Chris saw it, he was hung over and hadn't slept in three days, so he didn't like it, but on the second viewing, sober and having slept, he liked it more than I did.
-What impressed me the most was that the audience was quiet, attentive and respectful…not a common phenomenon in an American movie theater.
+What impressed me the most was that the audience was quiet, attentive and respectful not a common phenomenon in an American movie theater.

 John Cullen: Thankx...I saw Impostor and Minority Report...I actually...can you get this?...got into a violent exchange of emails with some dingdong who grinds out review-sausage...
 I never really respond to reviews, but I was having one of those days.
 She did have the grace to write back, and soothed me a bit.
 Basically, these people expect a *short story* to deliver a major statement...I enjoyed Impostor as a short story...I went in with that in mind...a short story by a first rate author writing around 1951, I believe, which would put it not long after the Golden Age...and right in a wonderful period that spawned or nurtured Beaumont, Serling, Bradbury, Bloch, Del Rey, ...just a lineup too spectacular and lengthy to even try to list here...

-Tessa: Yes, Total Recall…those people were dead the minute those doors opened, but they just had to go for the cool special effects with their eyeballs popping out, and then the sappy ending where they hug and kiss.
-And then Mars…hey, they just might be right about the volcano full of water…have you been watchigtn the NASA web site?
+Tessa: Yes, Total Recall those people were dead the minute those doors opened, but they just had to go for the cool special effects with their eyeballs popping out, and then the sappy ending where they hug and kiss.
+And then Mars hey, they just might be right about the volcano full of water have you been watchigtn the NASA web site?
 You should have seen Bladerunner before David Peoples did his script doctor magic & they re-shot a few scenes.
 Ridley Scott told Phil that it would get by on special effects.
 NOT!
-It was nothing more than the Streets of San Francisco transplanted to LA…not even a good Raymond Chandler story, just a shoot 'em up.
+It was nothing more than the Streets of San Francisco transplanted to LA not even a good Raymond Chandler story, just a shoot 'em up.
 Rutger Hauer was excellent.
 I also liked him in Ladyhawke.
 Well, I do run on.
 Bladerunner lacked the best part of the novel, which was the Mercer boxes.
-Phone sex with a twist…you actually experience it, rather than talking about it…and then Mercer shows up in their visions and tells them to protect the animals and revere life.
+Phone sex with a twist you actually experience it, rather than talking about it and then Mercer shows up in their visions and tells them to protect the animals and revere life.
 More later.
 Tessa

 John Cullen: [I reproduce part of this email with trepidation, being a devoté of the mov(ies) Blade Runner, and yet thinking perhaps this stray late night thought about a possible new take on Do Robots Dream of Android Sheep? might have some philosophical underpinnings of its own.] ...I'd forgotten about the Mercer boxes...read the book a long long time ago...reminds me of the Feelies in Brave New World...you know, I get the sense that there might be another movie there for Tom Cruise...if someone were playing the cards right, they'd approach TC with an idea for (sacrilege!) a remake of BR using the Mercer Boxes.
 At the same time, I have to recall that Ridley Scott had endless troubles trying to get BR financed and completed.
 Whatever its flaws, it is a miracle it got made at all, and obviously it has an undying cult fandom.
 I have both the gushy version and the director's cut on DVD.
 The real thing to do would not be to challenge Ridley Scott's vision, but it is 20 years later now...I'd make a different movie, shooting for top values in atmospherics, characterization, etc...and peg it on the premise that it's absolutely faithful to the PKD vision...

 Tessa: Well, a Philip K. Dick's Bladerunner might fare better than Mary Shelley's Frankenstein or Bram Stoker's Dracula (one can always hope).
 Coppola would be the one to do it, don't you think?
-PKD works are much more popular, now, since Tom Cruise did the big publicity tour…he's a big fan, you know. will read the attachment later…gotta go out and buy more bottled water…it's in the '90s today!
+PKD works are much more popular, now, since Tom Cruise did the big publicity tour he's a big fan, you know. will read the attachment later gotta go out and buy more bottled water it's in the '90s today!

 A. L. Sirois: Off the top of my head, I'd like to know if there are any plan to film any of Dick's NON sf work, like CONFESSIONS OF A CRAP ARTIST.
 Or if there are any plans to film UBIK, or THE MAN IN THE HIGH CASTLE (both sf, and very well known).